GoogleCloudPlatform/istio-samples/istio-canary-gke/README.md

     --num-nodes=4
 ```

-3. `cd` into the install directory.
+3. Change into the Istio install directory from the root of this repository.
 ```
 cd common/
 ```